sunkakar/iot-theft-detection-system/README.md

 # Theft Detection System

 Final Project for CSCI 43300 - Internet Of Things (Spring'18).
-This project uses a Raspberry Pi to implemente a Theft Detection System over a CoAP server.
+This project uses a Raspberry Pi to implement a Theft Detection System over a CoAP server.

 ## Objective